picturamundi/keyboard-layouts/README.md

 ## Installation

 First, bundles need to be placed in the `/Library/Keyboard Layouts` directory.

 Restart your machine.

 Then install the layout by navigating to `System Settings > Keyboard > Keyboard layouts`.
-Click on the `+` button to add a new input source, then locate custom layouts in the bottommost `Others` category.
+Click on the `+` button to add a new input source, then locate and select custom layouts in the bottommost `Others` category.
+Once this is done, you should be able to switch to the custom layout by clicking on the keyboard input icon in the menubar.

+To visualize a layout after installing, click the keyboard input icon in the menubar and select  `Show Keyboard Viewer` from the dropdown menu.

 ## Dvorak International